María de los ángeles: Plot

 Meanwhile, Héctor Córdoba, Orquídea's older step-brother and Teófilo's heir, is having a secret affair with the humble Rosalinda Vargas, the daughter of a fisherman.
 With Rosalinda expecting a child, Héctor informs Vladimir about his plans to marry her.
 But just before the birth of his daughter and after discovering that Orquídea planned the death of his father, he dies in a car accident.
 Distressed, Rosalinda goes to the hacienda and meets Orquídea who realises that her child will be the sole heir of the whole property, thereby impending her plans.
 She cruelly chases Rosalinda out of the hacienda and orders her goons to go after her in the forest to kill her and her child.
 Luckily, Rosalinda meets a Dominican priest who helps her give birth to a girl whom he baptises María de los Ángeles.
 In order to protect the child, Rosalinda takes María to a nearby convent in order to protect her.
 She then moves to another town to hide her sad and dark past where she meets and marries Radamés.
 Orquídea also gives birth to a baby girl, Andrea, the product of her marital rape.

 María grows up in the convent raised up by the nuns, but she always questioned her origins and decides to look for her parents.
 She meets Jorge De la Rosa, a young peasant raised by Indians in the forest and falls in love with him.
 Orquídea who has now become one of the most powerful women in the region, discovers that María de los Ángeles is her niece, and decides to use her spoilt step-son Rodrigo to seduce her and marry her in order to have rightful claim to the Córdoba fortune.
 She becomes infuriated when she discovers Radamés, the only man she has ever loved, is married to Rosalinda, and decides to make her and her daughter suffer.
-After framing her for a crime she did't commit and having her sold as a sex slave, María is presumed to be dead.
+After framing her for a crime she didn't commit and having her sold as a sex slave, María is presumed to be dead.
 However, she appears years later, transformed and powerful, to punish her cruel Aunt Orquídea and claim her rightful fortune.